permui/own/data/files/posts/delete test.md

 <!-- [] -->

-this is to be deleted.
+this is not to be deleted.